Top 10 Duets

 'When Love Comes to Town'

 The combination of Bono trading lyrics with B.B.
-King was such a natural thought, you had to wonder why they hadn't collaborated before this.
-This gets our vote as one of the best duets of the '80s and overall, ranks highly on our list of favorite songs from the time period.
+King was such a natural thought, you had to wonder why U2 hadn't collaborated with King before this.
+This gets our vote as one of the Top 10 Duets and, overall, ranks highly on our list of favorite songs from the time period.
 Most importantly, 'When Love Comes To Town' introduced a new generation to the genius of B.B.
 King.

 'Stop Draggin' My Heart Around'